SyncfusionExamples/blazor-autocomplete-in-multicolumn-datagrid/README.md

 # Blazor Autocomplete in multicolumn Data Grid

-Creation of AutoComplete component with multicolumn DateGrid in Blazor and display search result in multiple columns of data list.
+Creation of AutoComplete component with Blazor multicolumn DataGrid and display search result in multiple columns of data list.

 ## Prerequisites